-Many of us assume money is a very important resource (and rightly so) however, so too is time.
-When you start to quantify (express or measure the quantity of), your time, you start to realise how precious it is and spending it with people who are not adding value or you undertaking work or activities that have no future benefit to you, your family or society, is a waste of a precious resource called Time.
+Many of us assume money is a very important resource (and rightly so) however, so too is your time.
+When you start to quantify (express or measure the quantity of), your time, you start to realise how precious it is and spending it with people who are not adding value to you or, you undertaking work or activities that have no future benefit for you, your family or society, is a waste of a precious resource called Time.

 If we start with start-up entrepreneurs for example.
 Many try and do everything themselves, focusing on the money they can save by doing so.
 While sometimes this is a good strategy, there are other occasions when you would do well, to pay or barter with someone and get this task done by an expert in that field.

-Many of us try to be disciplined when it comes to spending money but few of us are as strict, when it comes to how we choose to spend our time.
+Many of us try to be disciplined when it comes to spending money but few of us are as strict, when it comes to how we choose to spend our time – minutes, hours or days, we will never get back again.
 When it comes to money, we look to invest and yet when it comes to time, we seem to just spend, spend, spend!
-To build a business or become a successful business man or woman requires (amongst other things), a person to practice financial discipline i.e you wouldn’t go out and spend money like it’s going out of fashion when you have a company, debts or bills to pay and yet, day after day, after day, we spend our precious time, doing things or spend time with people, who add no value to our lives.
+To build a business or become a successful businessman or woman requires (amongst other things), a person to practice financial discipline i.e you wouldn’t go out and spend money like it’s going out of fashion when you have a company, debts or bills to pay and yet, day after day, after day, we spend our precious time, doing things or spend time with people, who add no value to our lives.
 The point I wish to discuss is the notion that some people spend time to save money while others spend money to save time.

 There is a story about a lady who gave up a lucrative career in the corporate world to set up her own firm.
 To say that in the early days, times were hard for her and her children is an under-statement.
 They scrimped, they saved and they bought second hand clothes.
 Of course her friends thought she was crazy given she had given up a high paying job but this lady simply focused on building her business organically.
 No short cuts for her; her clients were her priority and she relied on word of mouth to build up her client base.